Your cat might not be using the litter box for the first time, yet you see them vomiting afterward.

 The Conclusion

 Cats are just like little babies.
-Something might happen, triggering health issues, and you will have to figure it out.
+Something might happen, triggering health issues, and you’ll need to figure it out.
 Quite a good IQ exercise, in my opinion.
 Jokes aside!

-If you think of why your cat is throwing up, then read this and visit the vet.
-Should your pookie be going through something like this, please do not neglect it; you don’t want to lose your little friend or put it through a lot of distress.
+If you’re wondering why your cat is throwing up, read this and visit the vet.
+Should your pookie be going through something like this, please don’t neglect it; you don’t want to lose your little friend or put it through a lot of distress.

 Always be aware of even the smallest of changes.